anuszka/anuszka.github.io/index.md

 ## COVID-19 Advisory Team to the President of the Polish Academy of Sciences

-From June 30, 2020 to December 31, 2022 I was a member of the interdisciplinary [COVID-19 Advisory Team](https://pan.pl/en/covid-19/) attached to the President of the Polish Academy of Sciences.
+From June 30, 2020 to December 31, 2022, I was a member of the interdisciplinary [COVID-19 Advisory Team](https://pan.pl/en/covid-19/) attached to the President of the Polish Academy of Sciences.
 Our task was to monitor the course of the COVID-19 epidemic in Poland, analyze and predict its possible scenarios, and make recommendations.
 We also established contacts with similar teams in other countries in order to exchange experiences.

 [Our position papers](https://pan.pl/en/category/covid-19/)

 [Archive of my epidemiological data analyses](https://web.archive.org/web/20231207090158/http://soft.ichf.edu.pl/ochab/coronavirus_poland/).
 See also [GitHub](#github).

-#### Publications (non peer-reviewed)
+#### Non-peer-reviewed publications

 1. J. Duszyński, A. Afelt, A. Ochab-Marcinek, R. Owczuk, K. Pyrć, M. Rosińska, A. Rychard, T. Smiatacz, [Zrozumieć COVID-19](https://journals.pan.pl/dlibra/doccontent?id=119068), ACADEMIA - magazyn Polskiej Akademii Nauk 4 (64) 2020 pp. 1-80, DOI:[10.24425/academiaPAN.2020.136169](http://dx.doi.org/10.24425/academiaPAN.2020.136169)